aibolem/RAMDanceToolkitwiki/How-to-setup-RAMDanceToolkit.md

 [[/Images/Introduction/fig-setup-1.png]]

+### MotionData playback

+You can test RAMDanceToolkit without MOTIONER or other sensors using recorded motion data playback.
+**note: In RAMDanceToolkit version 1.0.0, motion data playback is available only for Mac OS.**

 The recorded motion data `Ando_1` appears only at the first time launching of RAMDanceToolkit.
 The other motion datas `Ando`, `Cyril`, `Richi` are placed in `RAMDanceTookit/resources/MotionData`.
 To start playback, click "Load file" button on Actors panel or drag and drop the motion data file to the application.

 [[/Images/Introduction/fig-setup-3.png]]